Police Reports: May 19, 2022

 Arrests Reported by the Harrison County Sheriff’s Office

-• Dustin Leigh Bias, 28, of Harleton was arrested and charged with open container in motor vehicle, assault causing bodily injury to a family member, affix unauthorized sun screening device to motor vehicle, speeding 10% or more above posted, driving while license invalid on Tuesday
+• Dustin Leigh Bias, 28, of Harleton was arrested and charged with open container in motor vehicle, assault causing bodily injury to a family member, affix unauthorized sun screening device to motor vehicle, speeding 10 percent or more above posted and driving while license invalid on Tuesday.